jpppppppppppppppppppppppp/DHT-2023/README.md

   1. One node quits.
   2. After the node quitting from the network, there is **80ms of sleep time**.
 And then **20 key-value pairs will be queried for**.

+## Some Detials
+When trying to quit a node, in order to maintain the it's successor's data and backup, just need to make successor's predecessor equal to "" and add all the k-v pairs in backup into it's dataset.
+By the predecessor's stablizing to notify its successor to back it up.